The Connecticut Department of Public Health

 Local Health Infrastructure Overview

 Connecticut’s local public health infrastructure encompasses a mixture of municipal health departments and regional health districts.
+All health districts provide full-time public services to their communities.
 Connecticut’s local public health system is decentralized.
 Local health agencies are autonomous and under the jurisdiction of the towns/municipality or health district served.
 Local health agency staff are hired and employed by their respective local health agency.
 The DPH Commissioner reviews the credentials of the director of health for the local health agency to assure minimum qualifications are met, pursuant to Connecticut General Statute (CGS) Section 19a-200 (municipal) and Section 19a-244 (district).

-Currently, Connecticut has 69 local health agencies serving the State's entire population, 53 of which employ a full-time director of health (aka, full-time local health agency) and 16 of which employ a part-time director of health (aka, part-time local health agency).
-The full-time local health agencies include 33 independent municipal health departments and 20 health districts with jurisdictions spanning from two to 20 towns.
+Currently, Connecticut has 61 local health agencies serving the State's entire population, 54 of which employ a full-time director of health (aka, full-time local health agency) and 7 of which employ a part-time director of health (aka, part-time local health agency).
+The full-time local health agencies include 34 independent municipal health departments and 20 health districts with jurisdictions spanning from two to 20 towns.
 Municipalities with a population of 40,000 for five consecutive years and health districts are required to have a full-time director of health.
-Full-time local health agencies serve approximately 3,444,364 people or 96% of the State's population.
+Full-time local health agencies serve 3,541,108 people or 98.3% of the State's population.

 Local health agency ordinances and regulations may be more stringent than the State’s mandates, however they cannot be less stringent or in conflict with state regulations and statutes.